vanbelkummax/sparsity-trap-2um-benchmark/README.md

 | **Model D** | **MSE** | **2µm** | **0.188** | **0.277** |
 | **Model E** | **Poisson** | **2µm** | **0.368** | **0.553** |

-**Key Finding**: Training with MSE on 2µm data causes PCC to collapse from 0.510 → 0.188, **worse than doing nothing**.
-This proves the "Sparsity Trap" is real and catastrophic.

 ---

 ### 2. The Solution Works: Poisson Recovers Performance